fblamanna/TheConcertsTracker/README.md

 ## Input

-The algorithm takes as input the artist name (just for naming the output file) and the [Musicbrainz MBID](https://musicbrainz.org/doc/MusicBrainz_Database) code, which is an identifiable code for each artist or band in the database.
+The script takes as input the artist name (just for naming the output file) and the [Musicbrainz MBID](https://musicbrainz.org/doc/MusicBrainz_Database) code, which is an identifiable code for each artist or band in the database.
 I'm now working on an automatic call artist name - code.
 In the meantime you have to manually add the code available on the Musicbrainz website.

 ## Parameters